 Battle of the Bands

 The Battle of the Bands competition is heating up!
-On Saturday, August 16, 2014, five bands will compete for cash prizes and the title of Best Band in Green Lake.
-Starting at 3 p.m. in Deacon Mills Park, the bands will play until 9 p.m., when the winner is announced.
-Each band will play a 30-minute set during the first round, which starts at 3 p.m.
-They’ll have the opportunity to wow the crowd and hopefully secure their votes.
-After a special intermission performance by last year’s battle winner, Round 2 will begin.
-Based on audience vote, the two bands with the most votes from round 1 will play another 30-minute performance.
-Your vote counts more than ever in this round – the band receiving the majority vote will win the title and prize package.
-While the bands play on, stop at the food vendors for a variety of options from kettle corn to sandwiches and more.
+On Saturday, August 15, 2015, bands will compete for the title of Best Band in Green Lake.
+Taking place in Deacon Mills Park, the bands will play and then the winners will be announced!
+While the bands play on, enjoy something to eat and drink.
 Green Lake’s Battle of the Bands is made possible by the Green Lake Area Chamber.
 As always, you’ll be able to pick up your favorite t-shirt, beverage holder, souvenir, and more at the Chamber tent.

 Wisconsin State Chili Cookoff

 September 12, 2015

 The 2015 Wisconsin State Chili Cookoff Championship sponsored by the International Chili Society will be held once again in Green Lake, WI on September 12th at Deacon Mills park.
 Below are Bill Munsey’s thoughts on our cookoff, he is a longtime Rotarian and the emcee of the Wisconsin State Chili Cookoff: